earth-metabolome-initiative/emi-monorepo/data_migrations/init_db/CONTRIB.md

     - Run `cargo run --release`

 ## Notes

 Here is a list of reserved and non-reserved words in the database that should not be used as identifiers for tables or columns.

 https://www.postgresql.org/docs/current/sql-keywords-appendix.html

-`non-reserved` words can be used, but it is not recommended.

 In our case it is OK to use the `non-reserved` words, but it is not recommended.